 We believe investors have significant influence on corporate management decision-making.
-The Index will provide them and their advisors with quantifiable evidence of how companies are addressing industry transformation, on both an absolute and a relative basis, as an additional tool with which to wield influence and promote change.
+The Index will provide them and their advisors with quantifiable evidence of how companies are addressing industry transformation, on both an absolute and a relative basis over time, as an additional tool with which to wield influence and promote change.
 By creating a direct relationship between a company’s transformation and shareholder value, while quantifying transformation through clear and transparent metrics, we envision using a market-driven approach to incentivize sustainable change.

 The Foundation laid the groundwork for its work in this area with the Global Trends in Nicotine reports, which identify the major players in nicotine delivery, outline their product organization and geographic focus, and quantify their output.
 In addition, two “case study” Indexes were researched and evaluated – Access to Nutrition and Access to Medicine.

-To aid the design of the Index, we received inputs from key multidisciplinary stakeholder groups through a series of listening seminars and consultations in multiple countries.
+To aid the design of the Index, we received inputs from key multidisciplinary stakeholder groups through a series of listening seminars and consultations in multiple countries throughout 2019.
 The purpose of these meetings was to explore and strengthen the Index’s theory of change, identify and prioritize specific topics the Index should address, and inform the measures necessary to ensure the research process and outputs of the Index are objective, credible, and effective.

 Starting in May 2019, the Tobacco Transformation Index consultation sessions were conducted in multiple locations.
 The meetings brought together representatives from academia, the investor community, consulting, nongovernmental organizations, and tobacco and agriculture associations.
 The dialogues illuminated a broad range of perspectives.
 In line with the Foundation’s commitment to openness and transparency, an interim report summarizing common key discussion points and recommendations about the Index process and content has been compiled.
 A complete summary report will be published.